sikuli/sikuli/docs/source/screen.rst

 		to this image.
 It can be used directly in cases, where a parameter PS is allowed (e.g. :py:meth:`Region.find`, :py:meth:`Region.click`, ...).

-	.. py:method:: selectRegion()
+	.. py:method:: selectRegion([text])

+		Select a region on the screen interactively

-		Enter the interactive mode to allow the user of a script to select a rectangle on the screen.
+		:param text: Text to display in the middle of the screen.

-		:return: a new :py:class:`Region` object or *None* if the user cancels the capturing process.
+		:return: a new :py:class:`Region` object or None, if the user cancels the capturing process.

+		**text**  is displayed for about 2 seconds in the middle of the screen.
+		If **text** is omitted, the default "Select a region on the screen" is displayed.

+		The interactive capture mode is entered and allows the user to select a region the same way as using the selection tool in the IDE.

+		**Note:** You should check the result, since the user may cancel the capturing.

 .. _MultimonitorEnvironments: